hackclub/hackclub/GOALS.md

 ##### Curriculum

-- mvp3 of the hackEDU portal shipped (features of this need to be defined in the future)
+- mvp3 of the Hack Club portal shipped (features of this need to be defined in the future)
 - 1 additional workshop shipped

 ##### Technical